laravel-doctrine/orm/UPGRADE.md

 'json' => LaravelDoctrine\ORM\Types\Json::class
 ```

+## Removed 'simple' Annotations
+The `simple` configuration option for simple annotation reader has been removed as support for this
+is removed in Doctrine.

 ## Short namespaces

 Short namespaces such as `Entities:User` are no longer supported by Doctrine and have been removed.